Born in 1983, Emeric Lhuisset grew up in suburban Paris.

 His works has been shown in numerous exhibitions around the world (Tate Modern in London, Museum Folkwang in Essen, Institut du monde arabe in Paris, Musée du Louvre Lens, Stedelijk Museum in Amsterdam, Rencontres d’Arles, Sursock Museum in Beirut, CRAC Languedoc-Roussillon, Musée du Louvre Lens…).

-In 2017, he wins the Grand Prix Images Vevey - Leica Prize, in 2011 Paris Jeunes Talents awards.
-He was also nominated for the Coal award (2016), the Magnum Foundation Emergency Fund Award (2015), for the Niépce Award (2015), for the Leica Oskar Barnack Award (2014) as well as the HSBC Award for Photography (2014).
+He recently wins the BMW Residency for Photography 2018, and Grand Prix Images Vevey - Leica Prize 2017.
+He was also nominated for the Photographic Museum of Humanity Grant 2018 (Honorable Mention), for the Coal award (2016), the Magnum Foundation Emergency Fund Award (2015), for the Niépce Award (2015), for the Leica Oskar Barnack Award (2014) as well as the HSBC Award for Photography (2014).

 He published by André Frère Editions and Paradox (Ydoc), Maydan – Hundred portraits (2014), Last water war (2016), ), by André Frère Edition and Al-Muthanna L'autre rive (2017).

-His work is present in numerous private collections as well as those of the Stedelijk Museum and of the Musée Nicéphore Niepce.
+His work is present in numerous private collections as well as those of the Stedelijk Museum, of Musée de L’Armée – Invalides and of the Musée Nicéphore Niepce.